 Time to start building

-Setup the #milkyway and bodybackground-color
+Setup the #milkyway and body background-color

 Set the body’s background-color using a variable from our color palette and darken() function.